iagoqo/bouncy-dots/README.md

 ### Tasks

+- `gulp test`: run unit tests
-- `gulp build`: minifies the project and stores it in the *dist* directory.
+- `gulp build`: minifies the project and stores it in the *dist* directory
 - `gulp clean`: cleans the *dist* directory
 - `gulp (default)`: gulp clean + gulp build